 A hydrant flow test is performed for a specific area by using three fire hydrants.
 A pressure gauge is placed on one hydrant to record the static pressure; this is hydrant #1.
 The remaining two hydrants are opened to allow water to flow out as fast as possible.
 A hand-held pitot pressure gauge is used to measure the residual pressure while water is flowing from hydrants #2 and #3.
 Both hydrants #2 and #3 will flow between 500 and 2,000 gallons per minute.
 While the flow is steady at hydrants #2 and #3, the residual pressure is recorded at hydrant #1, measuring the drop in water pressure.

-1. How do I request hydrant flow test information?
+How do I know if a hydrant flow test exists?

 A charge of $350 per new flow test performed is charged to the requesting party.